Endowment tax: Proposed changes in 2026

-The first five institutions each would pay hundreds of millions each in additional taxes according to the 2026 law.
+The first five institutions each pay hundreds of millions according to the 2026 law.

 Criticism

 The endowment tax provision of the Tax Cuts and Jobs Act was criticized as funding tax breaks for corporations and the wealthy at the expense of education.
 The more aggressive 2025 tax has been described as a "scholarship tax.”
+Donald Trump has not mentioned any benefit to the United States educational system from endowment taxes.